zachpmanson/notes/notes/Notes/Courses/UWA Computer Science/UWA Computer Science.md

 - good introduction to [[C]]
 - challenging projects but you learn a lot
 - very rewarding
 - this and CITS2200 have the highest kill rate for comsci degrees <sup>[citation needed]</sup>. partially because they are hard, partially because the previous units did a pretty bad job preparing students for them

 [[CITS2003]] Open Source Tools & Scripting

-- teaches [[Bash]] and [[Notes/Software/Unix/Unix]] which are important and only orthogonally explained in CITS2002
+- teaches [[Bash]] and [[Unix]] which are important and only orthogonally explained in CITS2002
 - teaches [[sed]] and [[awk]] relatively well
 - includes [[Make]] for some reason, no reason literally cut this its covered in CITS2002 and is actually relevant there
 - also includes git but never actually requires its use so it feels useless even though it is most students first introduction to it. git should be in CITS1401.
 - somehow manages to completely screw up the assessments every year
 - see [[Michael Wise Quotes]]